Hiking, birdlife and photography trip to the Aragonese Pyrenees

-If you’re a lover of dramatic wild places, of rare birds of prey and also of photography, you’ll be bowled over by this spectacular and unique guided trip which combines hiking, birdlife and photography in the Spanish Pyrenees.
+If you’re a lover of dramatic wild places, of rare birds of prey and also of photography, you’ll be bowled over by this spectacular and unique guided trip which combines hiking, birdlife observations and photography in the Spanish Pyrenees.

 This exceptional wildlife experience takes place in the outstanding and unusual environment of the Haut Aragonese Pyrenees and the Ordesa and Monte Perdido National Park.

-The best times to observe the exciting bird life here is from early May (Spring migration and nest building) through the summer as the young are fledging and up to the end of October when many birds return South.
+The best times to observe the exciting bird life here are from early May (Spring migration and nest building) through the summer as the young are fledging and up to the end of October when many birds return South.

-You may see bee-eaters who will be making their journey North from their winter quarters in Africa or possibly even wallcreepers who head up to these higher altitudes in the Springtime.
+You may see bee-eaters who will be making their journey North from their winter quarters in Africa or possibly even wall-creepers who head up to these higher altitudes in the Springtime.

 The sheer limestone cliff faces and steep gorges of the National Park provide an ideal breeding environment for countless bird species.
 However, it’s the birds of prey that are the stars of the show here.

 Peregrine falcons, golden eagles, Egyptian vultures, black vultures and particularly the threatened bearded vulture (aka the Lammergeier) settle here each Spring to raise their young.

 What’s more, the Spanish authorities chose this rugged area for a bearded vulture reintroduction and breeding programme.
 The ongoing programme is highly successful and we can now count over 50 breeding pairs in the area.

 There are numerous opportunities for the amateur photographer to take spectacular photos during this trip.